- Created: 28 February 2018

 The Roanoke Park Conservancy was founded in 2011 and is a 501(c)3 non-profit.
 It serves to advocate for completion of the Master Plan by being a liason with the parks department, helping to apply for PIAC funding, seeking donations from neighboring individuals and businesses and applying for grants.

 The RPC board has consisted of a core of passionate and interested neighbors and enjoyed the addition of many individuals with particularly valuable expertise.
-In January, 2020 we welcomed neighbor Lisa Gann to the board.
-And at the end of 2020, Lance Klein stepped into the role of President, joined by Rachel Porter as Vice President.
+At the end of 2020, Lance Klein stepped into the role of President, joined by Rachel Porter as Vice President.

 Rachel Porter, Vice President - Along with co-chair of the playground committee Lindsay Severns, Rachel earned her eternal fame by shepherding the fantastically popular Karnes playground into existence with clear vision and steady competence.
 She was elected to the board in 2016.
 She served as Treasurer for several years before stepping into the Vice President role in December, 2020.
 She lives with her family in Coleman Highlands and is attuned to the interests of young families with kids who value urban living.

-Lisa Gann, Board Treasurer - Lisa keeps watch over the woods from the envious location of her Volker house bordering the park.
-An artist and art teacher, Lisa joined the board in early 2020 and not long after, took over Rachel Porter's role as Treasurer.
-Her positive additude and competence are valuable additions.
+Lisa Gann, Board Treasurer and Board Secretary - Lisa keeps watch over the woods from the enviable location of her Volker house bordering the park.
+An artist and art teacher, Lisa joined the board in early 2020, taking over Rachel Porter's role as Treasurer and recently stepping up to (temporarily?) fill the Secretary role as well.
+Her positive attitude and competence are valuable additions.